 The intent of the UCLA Micrographic Surgery and Dermatologic Oncology Fellowship is to train and prepare our fellows for a future career in an academic setting.
 As such, the fellow will play an active role in the dermatologic surgery education of the UCLA dermatology residents by teaching and assisting the residents in their weekly dermatologic surgery clinic, as well as participating in the dermatologic surgery lecture curriculum and journal club.
 The fellow will also design and implement a clinical research project during their year, which should generate either publication or a presentation at a national meeting.

-Questions regarding the UCLA Micrographic Surgery and Dermatologic Oncology Fellowship Program should be directed to the program coordinator, Samantha Nelson, at [email protected].
+Questions regarding the UCLA Micrographic Surgery and Dermatologic Oncology Fellowship Program should be directed to the program coordinator, Christopher Song, at [email protected].

 The Department of Pathology and Laboratory Medicine and Division of Dermatology jointly sponsor a one-year accredited fellowship which provides intensive training in all aspects of dermatopathology in order to prepare trainees for an academic or community career in the field.
 Fellows trained in dermatology will participate in an ACGME-approved combination of dermatopathology and pathology with an emphasis on those fields most relevant to dermatopathology.
 Fellows trained in pathology will work within the dermatopathology service as well as the clinical services of UCLA's prestigious Dermatology Department.
 All Fellows are provided with the highest level of dermatopathology training, including daily sign-out of many extremely challenging consult cases as well as a high volume of routine cases from community dermatologists and the inpatient services of UCLA Medical Center.
 A broad range of ancillary studies including immunohistochemistry and molecular pathology are routinely employed by the service.
 Extensive opportunities for basic science, translational, and clinical research are available including collaborations with UCLA professors studying a wide range of clinical and basic science disciplines.
 Educational opportunities are limitless.
 Three fellowship positions are available annually.